blurryiurii/csc470-doi-project/db/setup-instructions.md

 - `vote`
 - `log`

-Run the `init-db.sql` script to initialize all of these tables.
+To initialize, run the `init-db.sql` script to initialize the schema and tables.

+Now, Postgres should be ready to populate!